 Admittedly, I wore red for years without thinking much about the possibility of heart disease in my own life.
 Then, at age 45, I was diagnosed with complete heart block (where the electrical signal can’t pass through the heart) and cardiac sarcoidosis – a rare inflammatory condition where groups of immune cells form granulomas in different areas of the heart.
 After my diagnosis, I had surgery to implant a pacemaker and implantable cardioverter-defibrillator (ICD).

-I’ll be returning to the Mayo Clinic this month for more tests and consultations with my cardiologists there.
+I will return to the Mayo Clinic in Rochester, Minn., in the spring of 2023 for another echocardiogram and followup.
 In the meantime, I’m going to do my best to reduce stress, avoid illness, keep moving, and make healthy food choices.
 I hope you’ll join me.

 You can find more information about Go Red for Women and heart disease at GoRedForWomen.org.